- Energy-efficient living

 Before bringing your chickens home to roost, it's important to ensure that their housing is ready to keep them safe while they adjust to their new environment.

 You can buy a ready-made chook shed and run or build your own with a few basic tools and recycled materials.
 Another option is to convert an unused outbuilding.
 There are also portable pens (known as chicken tractors) which can be moved around your yard.
+No matter what type of housing you decide, the bottom line is to have happy, healthy and well-protected chickens.

 When choosing a design, there are a few chicken coop basics to take into consideration: